 Missouri payday loan lenders must now fully take into consideration a consumers ability to repay back their financial obligation.
 On top of this the lender must keep all financial records.
 The law says that all records regarding the loan must be retained for at least two years.
 Another new addition to the Missouri regulations is the fact that a short term lender can no longer use collection expenses as a form of fees when going after a consumer.
-Additionally, all payday loan companies in the state must post and be able to show the current interest rates and fees for any specific loan.
-This applies to online companies and regional lenders in Kansas City and St Louis.
+Additionally, all payday loan companies in the state must post and be able to show the current interest rates and fees for any amount This applies to online companies and regional lenders in Kansas City and St Louis.
 Lastly, a consumer that takes out a payday loan has the option to cancel the loan and return the funds back to the lender.
 This needs to be done within the next business day.

 -Loans of $500 or less are regulated as payday loans in the state of Missouri.

 -In order to offer these types of short term loans in Missouri a lender must be licensed by the Division of Finance.

 -There is a 75% cap on interest charges with all types of financing, this also includes installment loans in some cases.

 -The term must be at least 14 days and can be for no more than 31 days.

 -You can renew a payday advance up to 6 times.

 You should only use the information below as a general reference as we expect the online lending to change soon in Missouri.
 The information on this site should not be construed as legal advice, as such we’re not licensed nor are we in any position to give legal advice or recommendations.
 You should consult with an attorney or state representative to get the latest breakdown on local payday loan laws.
 There are also certain city specific lending restrictions in major cities like Kansas City and Joplin.
 For more information, check out our list of short term lenders and compare the rates and terms for each company.